linkedin/venice/docs/proposals/vip-4.md

 * `venice.store.lifecycle.hooks.configs.<arbitrary>`: Any number of configs to be passed (after clipping everything before the `<arbitrary>` part) into the hooks constructor.

 In addition, the store config will get a new `Map<String, String>` of store-level config overrides.
+Those configs are "[stringly-typed](https://wiki.c2.com/?StringlyTyped)", rather than strongly-typed, since we are not aware of the configs needed by each hook at compile-time, and we therefore cannot shape the definition of the store config schema accordingly.
+This issue is mitigated via the `validateHookConfig`, which can be used to prevent invalid configs from entering the system.

 ### Metrics